WindWakerLink/Mini-Shell/README.md

 # MINI-SHELL PROJECT IN C

 - This is version 1.0 of the mini-Shell
-- Thanks to this project, i've learned how to make my own parser for user input
-- Moreover, I've learned new concepts and functions in C that I didn't know about and I decided to add them to my personal C manual.
+- Thanks to this project, I've learned new concepts and functions in C that I didn't know about and I decided to add them to my personal C manual.
 Examples of concepts and functions I learned while doing this project are file descriptors, pipe(), fork(), chdir(), getenv(), fflush(), execvp()...
 - I improved my logic as a C programmer as well while doing this project

 ### Things included is this version

-- Simple parser
+- Simple parser made by myself
 - Some built-in commands
 - Execution of simple commands (commands that don't have pipes nor redirections)
 - Support for single pipes